-Impact No impact on performance if cache is not configured or if application is not kernel-threaded.
-There are possible significant speed performance improvements for some kernel applications if cache is configured.
+Although there will be no impact on performance if cache is not configured (or if application is not kernel-threaded), significant speed performance improvements are possible for some kernel applications if cache is configured.

-There is a small additional space cost (in process heap size) associated with the cache machinery.
-There is no per-block space cost for caching small blocks.
-However, there is a small space cost per ordinary block cached.
-ISVs whose applications are very memory intensive may want to configure only a minimum-sized or very small ordinary cache when experimenting with this feature.
+A small additional space cost (in process heap size) is associated with the cache machinery.
+While there is no per-block space cost for caching small blocks, there is a small space cost per ordinary block cached.
+Therefore, ISVs whose applications are very memory intensive may want to configure only a minimum-sized or very small ordinary cache when experimenting with this feature.

-malloc() thread-private cache does not change the function of malloc() for nonthreaded or cma threaded applications.
+The malloc() thread-private cache does not change the function of malloc() for nonthreaded or CMA-threaded applications.
 It does maintain binary compatibility.
 However, because it is a change in allocation policy, it can cause different sequences of addresses to be emitted for the same sequence of requests than a previous version of malloc would have emitted.
 This level of compatibility is more stringent than ordinary binary compatibility and has never been guaranteed across releases of malloc.